 - Alex Mill Standard Slub Polo in Navy: $68.00

 - The Good People Navy Linen Knitted Polo: $127.00/£101.00

 The SPECTRE Navy Johnny Collar Polo

 Another Craig-era Bond polo that almost immediately became a fan favorite.
 And it certainly is different from anything we saw him wear before.
-Designer Tom Ford went with a buttonless Johnny collar with a deep V neck line and a sweater-style banded hem that gave the shirt a serious 1970s retro-cool vibe.
+Designer Tom Ford went with a buttonless Johnny collar with a deep “V” neckline and a sweater-style banded hem that gave the shirt a serious 1970s retro-cool vibe.
 When it first hit the screens in 2015, there really wasn’t anything else like it on the market.
-Now, six years later, it’s a style that’s been adopted by almost every fashion brand out there.
-We recently updated on our dedicated post with all new alternatives for the SPECTRE Polo, so I’m just going to highlight three of the best options here.
+Now, seven years later, it’s a style that’s been adopted by almost every fashion brand out there.
+Which means we have a great assortment of alternatives this season at all price points.

-Have some suggestions for alternatives for the James Bond polo shirts we’ve shared in Part 4?
+Have some suggestions for alternatives for the James Bond polo shirts we’ve shared in this post?
 Tell us about them in the comments!
 If you’re looking for Bond’s solid colored short sleeved summer shirts, remember to check out Part 1 of our series.
-And you’ll find alternatives for the short sleeve patterned shirts in Part 2.
-For long sleeve summer weight shirts, have a look at Part 3.
-You can also visit our Facebook Page, Instagram Account and Pinterest Boards for more James Bond and Steve McQueen style advice, inspiration and info!
+And you’ll find alternatives for his short sleeve patterned shirts in Part 2.
+For more on Bond’s long sleeve summer shirts, take a look at Part 4.
+You can also visit our Facebook Page, our NEW Instagram Account and our Pinterest Boards for more James Bond and Steve McQueen style advice, inspiration and info!